BRCAChallenge/brca-exchange/pipeline/splicingfilter/README.md

 The filtering script, `filterBlacklistedVars.py`, takes the following arguments:
 - `--blacklisted_vars FILENAME`: File of HGVS cDNA coordinates of variants which should return blank priors data.
 - `--output FILENAME`: File to write filtered variants, defaults to stdout.
-- `--use-csv BOOLEAN`: Use csv module (instead of pandas) to transform input, which is slower but more accurate.

-When pandas reads in a DataFrame from a CSV via `pd.read_csv()` it parse the float fields, introducing some imprecision due to rounding errors.
-The errors are small, but they're sufficient to change the checksum and equality checks in the tests, which is why the csv-module implementation is used as the default (despite being slightly slower), and why the pandas test is marked as expected to fail.
+When pandas reads in a DataFrame from a CSV via `pd.read_csv()` it parses the float fields, introducing some imprecision due to rounding errors.
+The test accommodates this imprecision by checking if float-coercible values are almost equal to each other, using absolute equality for the other values.